 Alta and Snowbird, Utah

 It’s impossible to talk about the world’s best ski resorts without mentioning the ski resorts in Utah’s Cottonwood Canyons.
 Utah isn’t called the “The Greatest Snow on Earth” for nothing.
 Utah’s location, the Wasatch Mountains, and science all combine to create a fluffy, dry powder that you just won’t find anywhere.
 During the record-breaking 2022-23 ski season, Alta, in Little Cottonwood Canyon, shattered its record with an astonishing 903 inches of snow.
-It’s neighbor, Snowbird, received a record-breaking 838 inches of snow.
-You’ll be hard-pressed to find more snow, and better powder skiing in North America.
+Its neighbor, Snowbird, received a record-breaking 838 inches of snow.
+You’ll be hard-pressed to find more snow and better powder skiing in North America.

 Mammoth Mountain, California